Palmers Relocations Services to Spain

 The Spanish healthcare system ranks as the 7th best in the world according to the World Health Organisation.
 Spain has a universal healthcare system in which patients incur no expenses for service except for the purchase of prescription drugs.
 Long wait-times for certain specialists and procedures are downsides, but the facilities and quality of care are extremely high.

-Spain has compulsory and free education for children between the ages of 6 and 16.
-It is very comparable to the Australian education system and is also of a high quality.
+Spain has a compulsory and free education for children between the ages of 6 and 16.
+It is very comparable to the Australian education system and is also of high quality.
 One difference is that religion or ethical values and philosophy is taught in high schools.

 5 Tips For Moving To Spain